Currently not taking lash appointments

 How long should I schedule a fill for?

 My recommendation would be to schedule a fill for 60 minutes every 2-3 weeks, or a 90 minute session every 3-4 weeks.
 However, you can decide the time and price commitment that suits you.
 I've arranged the fills by time, instead of week.
 That way if you need a little gap filled before an event, you can book a 30 minute quickie session; or if you want the fullest look possible at 3 weeks, you can schedule 90 minutes.

 What can I expect at my first lash appointment?

-At your first lash appointment expect to be lying down and still with your eyes closed for 2-2.5 hours for a classic set and up to 4 hours for a volume set.
-A consultation time is included to discuss styling options.
+At your first lash appointment expect to be lying down and still with your eyes closed for approximately 2 hours.
+A consultation time is included in the booking to discuss styling options.
 Most people find this enjoyable and usually fall asleep.
 I prefer to work in quiet with minimal talking, but will have soft music playing and you are welcome to bring your own music or podcast.
 I try to make the experience comfortable and relaxing but if you need to get up and move around at any point (with your eyes closed) just let me know.